 This covers costs incurred by you if you injure someone or damage their property and you’re subsequently sued.

+This needs to begin on the date you book your holiday, because it covers you for having to cancel your trip, either in part or in full.
 Similarly, some policies will cover you if your flights are moved or completely cancelled and you’re forced to forego some or all of your trip.

 Things To Remember: